 What’s The Goal With A Broken Wing Butterfly?

-If you establish the trade for either a credit or slight debit the goal, of course, would be for the stock to close around the ATM strike or below, by the time of expiration.
+If you establish the trade for either a credit or slight debit the goal, of course, would be for the stock to close around the ATM strike or below at expiration.

 So How Do I Begin?